cloudify-cosmo/cloudify-stage/conf/README.md

   * `ssoUrl` - string, redirect URL to the application at the Single Sign-On identity provider
   * `portalUrl` - string, redirect URL to the organization portal

+## DB Options (`db.options.json`)

+DB connection options passed to [Sequelize constructor](https://sequelize.org/master/class/lib/sequelize.js~Sequelize.html#instance-constructor-constructor).

+## Logging (`logging.json`)

 * `logsFile` - string, logs file path
 * `errorsFile` - string, errors file path
 * `logLevelConf` - string, path to Manager log levels configuration file, or blank string if not applicable
 * `logLevel` - string, default log level used when `logLevelConf` is not set, file defined by `logLevelConf` does not exist, or the file exists but contains no entry for `cloudify-stage` service

 ## Manager (`manager.json`)

+This file is meant to be updated by manager installer - it is not going to be installed in case of upgrade or patch.

 * `ip` - string, Manager IP
 * `apiVersion` - string, Manager REST API version, eg. "v3.1"